ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

     Just n -> return n
 {% endhighlight %}

+## A custom GHC Core plugin

+Here we are interested in the compiler phase that produces Core IR, so we'll have to modify the `defaultPlugin` value provided by `ghc` by passing a custom implementation of `installCoreToDos` :

+{% highlight haskell %}
+plugin :: Plugin
+plugin = defaultPlugin {
+  installCoreToDos = install -- see below
+  , pluginRecompile = \_ -> pure NoForceRecompile
+                       }
+{% endhighlight %}

-As a minimal example plugin, let's pretty-print the Core expression corresponding to the `Name` we just found:
+As a minimal example, let's pretty-print the Core expression corresponding to the `Name` we just found:

 {% highlight haskell %}
 -- | Print the Core representation of the expression that has the given Name